 #database.CW.tablespace.data=

-These define data tablespace name and index tablespace name respectively.
-Both are used by Liquibase upgrade to generate upgrade query script.
-If both are commented out, Liquibase just uses the schema name to create query without tablespace name.
+These define the data tablespace name and index tablespace name respectively.
+Both are used by Liquibase upgrade to generate upgrade query scripts.
+If both are commented out, Liquibase just uses the schema name to create a query without the tablespace name.

 If OptiCash or OptiVault workflows involve customized order states for your institution, you will need to list those states in the parameter “orderStates”.
 Example: orderStates=ORDERED,APPROVED,CONFIRMED This will be a comma-separated list of all the states that may appear.
-Note: This is the reference name of those states (appears in database and language translation files of OptiCash and OptiVault) and not the display name shown through user interface.
+Note: This is the reference name of those states (appears in the database and language translation files of OptiCash and OptiVault) and not the display name shown through the user interface.

 If you are using the OptiTransport optional feature, then need to set the connection information for outside mapping service.
 This includes the elements “optitrans.servicesKey”, “optitrans.servicesId”, and “optitrans.servicesUrl”.
 The values to place here should be known from communications with NCR Cash Management.

 You may need to update the licensing function to reflect your institution name.
-The institution name must match the name listed in license.
+The institution name must match the name listed in the license.

 Note: Not necessary if already included in a provided seed database.

-The institution name is saved in CarrierWeb system setting table.
-Use following SQL query to update the institution name:
+The institution name is saved in the CarrierWeb system setting table.
+Use the following SQL query to update the institution name:

 update systemsettings set setting = '{INSTITUTION_NAME}' where name='licensing_institution_name';